majky14/endpoint-module/projects/endpoint-module/README.md

 Now you can call `User.list().subscribe()` and you will see the same request as above.

-Finally, we can create an endpoint in a config.
+Next, we can create an endpoint in a config.
 This approach allow us to create custom endpoint methods.
 For example, we want a request to `/users/profile` we can create custom endpoint class and define such method.

     export class UserEndpoint extends Endpoint<User> {